muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 #### 1. Color ranging

-Find the ranges (cubical region in RGB color space) for each color and just look for a suitable range every time we scan a facelet.
-In this case each combination of facelet position, LDR and LED color should be handled separately.
+Find the ranges (a cubical region in RGB color space) for each color and just look for a suitable range every time we scan a facelet.
+Each combination of facelet position, LDR, and LED color should be handled separately.
 While this approach is quite straightforward and easy to implement, we have to stick to particular cube colors.
-And in the end it turned out to be not usable under different ambient light conditions since some ranges overlap and therefore become ambiguous.
+And in the end it turned out to be not usable under different ambient light conditions since some ranges overlap and, therefore, become ambiguous.

 #### 2. True clustering